 The next Computer & Research Help Genealogy Group will be Wednesday, September 26..

 Follow us on Facebook for the latest SCGS events.

 The Story County Genealogical Society is a 501(c)(3) non-profit organization and donations are tax deductible to the extent of the law.

 Financial contributions are used to purchase genealogy materials which are housed at the Ames Public Library, provide programs and speakers at our regular meetings and Genealogy Plus!, and fund education programs.
 Your donation helps us to continue providing quality educational genealogy. programs and offerings.

 The Story County Genealogical Society, a charter member of the Iowa Genealogical Society

 , was formed in 1968 in central Iowa.
 Membership is open to all persons interested in genealogical, biographical, and historical research.

-Holiday Genealogy Help Session
+Genealogy and Computer Help Session

 Bring your genealogy and computer questions and we'll try to help you find a solution.

 Speaker: Linda Greethurst Everday is a day in our history.
 The times in which we live influence the lives of family and community.
 Our beliefs, ...